Murat Zyazikov: Current activities

 As of 31 October 2008, Zyazikov is one of the few advisors to Dmitry Medvedev.
 Zyazikov is also the president of FC Angusht Nazran.
 He was appointed Ambassador of Russia to Cyprus on 12 September 2022.

 Controversy

 On August 31, 2008, after using the same aeroplane as Zyazikov, journalist Magomet Yevloyev was arrested at the airport.
 Yevloyev was shot in the temple and killed while in Nazran police custody.
 Weeks before his killing, Magomet reportedly knew his life was in danger and had planned on seeking political asylum in a European Union country.
 Local police claimed that Yevloyev was shot after he had attempted to grab an assault rifle from one of the police officers in the car.
-Human rights groups have rejected this account of Yevloyev's death, and the US State Department has called for an investigation of the killing and that those responsible be "held to account for what happened".
-A spokesman for Vladimir Putin has said that an investigation will take place, but added that "Yevloyev [had] resisted arrest".
+Human rights groups rejected this account of Yevloyev's death, and the US State Department called for an investigation of the killing and that those responsible be "held to account for what happened".
+A spokesman for Vladimir Putin said that an investigation will take place, but added that "Yevloyev [had] resisted arrest".
 In the summer of 2008, Human Rights Watch was also investigating the country's record.